 4. Xiaomi Mi 9

+It's now been superceded by Mi 10, but at significantly higher cost.
 Devilishly fast, insanely beautiful and offering the best value for money you'll find in any smartphone, anywhere.
-Mi 9 is a cracking deal at £305.99, well worth the upgrade from the Mi 8, and still worth a second look even with the (for now China only) announcement of Mi 10.
+Mi 9 is a cracking deal below £500 where stock remains available.

 Read our full Xiaomi Mi 9 review

 It's hard to consider the Realme X3 SuperZoom without also taking into account the OnePlus 7T.